andreasfrisch/18c_combo-management/README.md

 ### Game end
-The game will end the moment a single player has bought enough cards from the market.
+The game will end when there are no more cards left in the deck and discard pile.
-For 3 players, the first player to 3 bought cards wins.
+The market need not be empty.

-For 2 players, the first player to 4 bought cards wins.
+The player with the most pairs of cards (teal+tan) in their zone is the winner.